|

 Taipei and Singapore.

-Kent—that is, a journalist.
-I was so for an English-language daily in Mandarin- and Hokkien-speaking Taiwan.
-I reinvented
+In my 20s, I became like Clark Kent—that is, a journalist.
+I was so for an English-language daily in Mandarin- and Hokkien-speaking

-myself and, along the way, picked up a foreign tongue, that of my maternal grandfather.
+Taiwan.
+I reinvented myself and, along the way, picked up a foreign tongue, that of my maternal grandfather.

 In the prime of life, I teach English—spelled in British fashion—in a place that is uniquely Singapore.
 This island